 - If the aquarium is empty, you can either fill it about half full with prepared saltwater or mix the saltwater solution in the tank if you need to, then remove about half of the saltwater when it is ready for use.

-- Only turn on the heater(s), and water/powerhead pump for oxygenation and circulation.
+- Turn on the heater(s), and water filter/powerhead pump for oxygenation and water circulation.

-- Let the rocks cure.
+- Let the rocks cure by going through the Nitrogen Cycle.
 This means you do not add live sand or another substrate, livestock, or anything else until the curing process is complete.

 - Test for ammonia and nitrite.
-The curing process is complete when the reading for both are zero.
+First the ammonia level will increase, then it will start to drop and the nitrite level will go up.
+The curing process is complete when the readings for both are zero.
 Often you can also tell by smelling the water.
-If there is no odor to the water, it usually means the process is done.
+If there is no odor to the water, it usually means the process is completed.

 - Now start aquascaping the tank.

-- Raise the rocks up off the bottom of the tank for this procedure.
+- Raise the live rocks up off the bottom of the tank on platforms made of plastic tubes cut into rings for the curing process.
 It will provide more water circulation underneath and around the rocks and makes it much easier to siphon out the dead or dying organic matter that can build-up during the curing process.

 Options and Alternatives